 The DEC requested an investigation for PFAS contamination at the Global Foundries (formerly IBM) facility in Essex Junction.
 The investigation identified elevated levels of PFAS contamination in groundwater.
 The groundwater contamination is contained on site via pump and treat and the PFAS in water is removed before it is discharged to the Winooski River.
 No PFAS was detected in any of the drinking water wells sampled within a one-mile radius of the facility.

-This facility is conducting long term groundwater monitoring to ensure that public health and the environment is protected.
+The groundwater remediation and monitoring at the facility, which is owned and operated by IBM, is ongoing to ensure that public health and the environment is protected.